jgotorbl/recipe-system/ReadMe.md

 The application is protected against unauthorized user requests.
 For simplicity, in-memory authentication is used to store user details.

+The credentials for the users are the following:
+- Admin role -> user: admin, password: password
+  -User role -> user: user, password: password

+Users with 'admin' role are allowed to execute any request, users with 'user' role are only allowed to get information about recipes.

 The application contains API documentation on the following endpoints
 - host:port/recipe-system/swagger-ui/index.html#/
 - host:port/recipe-system/api-documentation

 ### Prerequisites
 Prerequisites to install